Wednesday, December 21, 2011

 By Diane Flynn Keith, Editor of Homefires, Author of Carschooling

 We all make mistakes — especially in homeschooling.
 In fact one of the most satisfying pastimes is to listen to the tales that homeschool parents tell about the mistakes they have made along the way — and to realize that they not only survived, but are thriving.
 Just as they did, you can learn from their mistakes.
 I have been listening to these storytellers at homeschool Park Days for years and have assembled some of the most common mistakes in an effort to save you the trouble of making them yourself.
-Here they are:
+Here they are:- Unrealistic Expectations

 New and veteran homeschoolers alike frequently start the homeschool year with unrealistic expectations.
 You'll recognize the high achievers — they plan to cover the national curriculum standards for grades 4-8 by Christmas, and cover all 4 years of high school by June.
 (Any of you who have ever tried to get through a Saxon math textbook in 18 months will surely stand in awe.)
 Kids and parents in this marathon suffer from burnout often within weeks of the starting point.